 Online Teaching and Learning

-Teachers and students may upload a reasonable portion of copyrighted works (including but not limited to multimedia items) to the University intranet for the purpose of giving or receiving instruction, provided that:
+Teachers and students may upload a reasonable portion of copyrighted works (including but not limited to multimedia items) to a University network (e.g. BU Moodle) for the purpose of giving or receiving instruction, provided that:

-The copyrighted works are hosted on the University intranet for a period not exceeding twelve consecutive months
+- The copyrighted works are hosted on the University network for a period not exceeding twelve consecutive months

 The playing or performing of a dramatic or musical work by teachers, students, or any other person in a school performance is permitted, providing that the activity takes place on the University premises and is not open to the general public.